brighton36/property-services-monitor/README.md

 for availability.
 Each service in the sequence is itself a (map).

 The format of service's (map) is as follows:
  * type        (required) The type of service being tested.
-The type must be one of the following supported types: "ping", "web".
+The type must be one of the following supported types: "blueiris", "ping", "web".

                           Depending on the value of this parameter, additional sequence options may be available. in this service's map section.
 What follows are type-specific parameters.

+For "blueiris" service types:
+ * username         (required) A username for use in logging into the blue iris web service.
+ * password         (required) A password for use in logging into the blue iris web service.
+ * proto            (optional) Either "http" or "https".
+Defaults to "http".
+ * port             (optional) The port number of the http service.
+Defaults to 80 (http) or 443 (https), depending on the proto value.
+ * capture_camera   (optional) Which camera(s) to capture alert images from, for inclusion in our report.
+Defaults to "Index" (Include All cameras).
+ * capture_from     (optional) A human readable DATETIME, indicating what time and day will start our alert image capturing.
+This is used to download and attach images to our report.
+See the notes on DATETIME formatting further below.
+Defaults to "11:00P the day before".
+ * capture_to       (optional) A human readable DATETIME, indicating what time and day will end our alert image capturing.
+This is used to download and attach images to our report.
+See the notes on DATETIME formatting further below.
+Defaults to "Today at 4:00A".
+ * max_warnings     (optional) Warnings are returned by the "status" command, to the blue iris server.
+This is the count threshold, above which we trigger failure.
+Defaults to 0.
+ * min_uptime       (optional) The minimum acceptable system uptime for this server.
+This parameter is expected to be provided in the DURATION format.
+                               For more details on the DURATION format, see below.
+Defaults to "1 day".
+ * min_percent_free (optional) The minimum amount of space required on the system hard disk(s) in order to pass this check.
+This test is applied to every drive installed in the system.
+Defaults to "5%".

 For "ping" service types:
  * tries          (optional) The number of pings to attempt.
 Defaults to 5.
  * success_over   (optional) The number of pings, over which we are successful.
 Defaults to 4.

 For "web" service types:
  * proto          (optional) Either "http" or "https".
 Defaults to "http".
  * port           (optional) The port number of the http service.
 Defaults to 80 (http) or 443 (https), depending on the proto value.